Squeeze Theorem – Limits

 Consider the following image:

-In the diagram above O is the center of the circle AB is a tangent of the circle from point B and CD is perpendicular to OB and angle COD is x radians
+In the diagram above O is the centre of the circle AB is a tangent of the circle from point B and CD is perpendicular to OB and angle COD is x radians

 by taking the reciprocals we get